fatima-amri/VM-Migration-over-EON/README.md

 #

-#### Files description
+#### Files Description

-`Migration-Functions.py:` This is the main migration code file which includes the Controller checkup, MAB and optical grooming functions of the proposed algorithms for inter-DC VM migration using MAB and CMAB.
+`MigrationFunctions.py:` This is the main migration code file which includes the Controller checkup, MAB and optical grooming functions of the proposed algorithms for inter-DC VM migration using MAB and CMAB.

 `SideFunctions.py:` This code file contains required functions that are called in the `MigrationFunctions.py`.